Ceramic-Blue-Tim/Guidelines/source/repo_handling.md

 │       │   └── zybo
 │       ├── waves
 │       └── xdc
-├── licenses
+├── LICENSE
 └── matlab
     └── functions
 ```

 ## Create branches

 Even if you are mostly working alone on repository, the use of branches is still recommended.
-A simple branch structure is a master branch where you stage all working changes so as it is stable and functionnal and a development branch where your stage your current work.
+A simple branch structure is a master branch and a development branch.
+The master branch stages all working changes so as it is stable and functionnal.
+The development branch stages your current progress on the project.
 You can either create a branch for each change you make or feature you make, then merge and delete when it's good to go.
 In that case you might name your branch with a recurring pattern like wip001-add-parameter-sweep.
 Another option is to keep a single development branch all along the project and merge at points where it is functionnal and stable.
+I usually go with a branch called dev followed by my initials.

 ## Push daily

 Staging your changes online once a day at the end of the day is a good practice to have.
 It will first prevent data losses that may occur (whims of windows, earthquake, theft, bicycle accident, ... _it might seems quite paranoid but it does happen_).
 Your collaborators from different time zones as well as supervisors will be able to follow up your progress regularly facilitating meetings and advicing.
 Moreover, you have access to your up to date sources almost everywhere.

+## License your repository

+Github allows you to easily associate your repository with a license on creation.
+License states the intellectual property and provides a clear undestanding of how the user can arrange your work.

 ## Few more rules